 3.12 Processing Throughput and Staging/Storage Volumes

-The Lighting Resources Facility will process up to maximum of 30,000 MCLs per day.
-This maximum limit is based on the maximum hourly throughput of the lamp processing equipment (described in the following section) and the anticipated daily hours of processing (i.e., up to six hours each daThe quantities of materials that the Facility will accept for processing or staging for transfer, will limited by the amount of dedicated staging / storage space that is available on any day.
-A summary of the staging / storage space that has been dedicated for the different materials that the Facility will receive is presented on Table 3-3 (on following page).
-Recordkeeping forms will be maintained electronically (e.g., in MS Excel spreadsheets) up to date at the Facility, specifically documenting the material processing throughputs and staging/storage volumes (refer to Appendix D for copies of these forms).
+The Lighting Resources Facility processes up to 24 hours per day.
+The quantities of materials that the Facility will accept for processing or staging for transfer, is limited by the amount of dedicated storage space that is available on any day.
+A summary of the storage space that has been dedicated for the different materials that the Facility receives is presented on Table 3-3 (on following page).
+Recordkeeping forms are maintained electronically (e.g., in MS Excel spreadsheets) up to date at the Facility, specifically documenting storage volumes (refer to Appendix D for copies of these forms).

-Time Limitations for Staging/Storing On-Site
+Time Limitations for Storing On-Site

-Lighting Resources will document and monitor the time that materials (unprocessed and processed) are retained on-site to ensure compliance with applicable local, state, and federal requirements.
-With the exception of PCB ballasts, all other materials (MCLs, MCDs, batteries, non-PCB ballasts, phosphor powder, and processed glass and metals) will be transferred offsite within 10-days of receipt.
-PCB ballasts will be transported offsite within 24-hours of receipt.
+Lighting Resources documents and monitors the time that materials (unprocessed and processed) are received on-site to ensure compliance with applicable local, state, and federal requirements.
+PCB Ballasts on a Uniform Hazardous Waste Manifest are transported offsite within 24 hours of receipt.
 The applicable state and federal retention time restrictions are listed below:

 Regulatory Required Retention Times: